 Detailní popis produktu

 No one likes to spend time rigging.
 The Cheetah sets up in minutes with rigging gauges that remove all the guesswork from tuning.
 Just downhaul until the gauge lines up with the bottom of your mast.
 That’s it.
 No guessing.
-Every Cheetah is calibrated in the factory so that you can use the calibrated rigging gauge to know exactly how to tune the downhaul.
 Markers on the clew further ensure accurate and precise rigging.
 Each and every sail is rigged and calibrated in the Ezzy Sails factory.

 In 1983 David Ezzy made his first windsurfing sail under the Ezzy Sail black and white eagle logo.
 He started his custom sail business on Maui in an old shed that has since become a sleek design loft.